Published On: Sep 11, 2023 • Last Updated: Nov 8, 2023 • 3.2 min read •

 Form 26QC, often referred to as the TDS (Tax Deducted at Source) on rent form, plays a pivotal role in the Indian taxation framework.
 It’s a mechanism by which the government ensures that tax is collected at the source itself, preventing tax evasion.

 Who Needs to File Form 26QC?

-The primary responsibility for filing Form 26QC falls on the tenant of a property who is making rent payments to a resident landlord.
+The primary responsibility to file Form 26QC falls on the tenant of a property who is making rent payments to a resident landlord.
 The tenant must deduct TDS at a rate of 5% on the total rent payments.